riboviz/riboviz/docs/user/nextflow.md

 # RiboViz Nextflow workflow

 [Nextflow](https://www.nextflow.io/) is a workflow management system.
-The file `riboviz.nf` is a port of the RiboViz Python workflow, `riboviz.tools.prep_riboviz`, into a Nextflow workflow.
+The file `prep_riboviz.nf` is a port of the RiboViz Python workflow, `riboviz.tools.prep_riboviz`, into a Nextflow workflow.
 In a future release, the RiboViz Python workflow will be deprecated by this Nextflow workflow.

 For more information on Nextflow, see their [Documentation](https://www.nextflow.io/docs/latest/index.html).